alpqr/imgui-qt3d/README.md

 Also a good example for integrating any foreign engine that streams vertex/index data.

-Tested with qt3d/dev.
-Should work with 5.10 and 5.9 too but those have not been tested.
+Tested with qt3d/5.11.
+Should work with dev and older branches as well but those have not been tested.